cchandre/Guiding-Center/README.md

 - *Potential*: string; 'KMdCN' or 'turbulent'
 - *Method*: string; 'plot_potentials' (only for 'turbulent'), 'diffusion', 'poincare'
 ####
-- *FLR*: array of length 2; 'none', 'all' or integer; FLR order for each GC order
+- *FLR*: tuple of 2 elements; 'none', 'all' or integer; FLR order for each GC order
 - *GCorder*: 1 or 2; order in the guiding-center expansion
 - *A*: float; amplitude of the electrostatic potential
 - *rho*: float; value of the Larmor radius